AmeerTechsoft/AmeerTechsoft/README.md

 # Ameer Adeigbe Bio

 Welcome to my GitHub profile!
-Here's a brief overview of me as a Python developer with interests in web development (Django, Flask, and Fast API) and data science. 👨‍💻🌐📊
+Here's a brief overview of me as a Python developer with interests in Backend software development (Django, Flask, and Fast API) and data science. 👨‍💻🌐📊

 ## About Me

 I am Ameer Adeigbe, an IT consultant at Tech.
 I work with technology across the board, from data modeling & analysis and predictive analysis to real-time programming.
 My expertise lies in Python software development, data science & analysis, web development, and Mechatronics.
-## Web Development
+## Backend Software Development

 I have experience using Django, Flask, and Fast API for web development.